nabil-zakaria/flexischools-order-processing/CICD Strategy.md

 5. Azure DevOps pipelines should be configured to perform steps whenever it detects a merge to a branch.
    1. Merging to a feature branch can perform different steps compared to main.
 6. When a merge to a feature branch is detected, Azure DevOps pipeline should be configured with steps to:
-   1. Build any necessary assets (such as a Docker image and publishing to AWS ECR or other image repository).
+   1. Perform code formatting & type testing.
-   2. Perform code formatting & type testing.
+   2. Perform unit testing and/or CDK stack testing (such as using [cdk-nag](https://github.com/cdklabs/cdk-nag)).
-   3. Perform unit testing and/or CDK stack testing (such as using [cdk-nag](https://github.com/cdklabs/cdk-nag)) against the new build.
+   3. Perform static code analysis testing to detect security risks.
-   4. Perform static code analysys testing to detect security risks.
+   4. Build the Docker image and push to AWS ECR or other image repository.
 7. When a merge to the main branch is detected, Azure DevOps pipeline should be configured with steps to:
    1. Reuse previous built asset (e.g Docker image).
    2. Use Flyway or Liquidbase to perform schema validation and apply database migrations (if detected).